amitojsingh366/minecraft-server-utilities/README.md

-# Minecarft Discord Chat
+# Minecarft Server Utilities

-A simple [spigot](https://www.spigotmc.org/) plugin that allows cross chat between minecraft and [discord](https://discord.com)
+This plugin is a modified version of one of my other projects called [Minecraft Discord Chat](https://github.com/amitojsingh366/minecraft-discord-chat)

 ## How it works
 ### Sending messages to discord